 Should I hire a claim adjuster?

 After reading this, we hope your answer is YES!!
 Insurance companies don’t always want to be upfront about their policies, but Brandon Lewis and the team at Strategic Claim Consultants can help!
 We are a reputable Public Claims Adjuster who has helped in over 26 natural disasters and countless other disasters.
-If you have been hit by Hurricane Harvey, Irma or Maria, just go to the contact us page or you can go to the Hurricane Harvey or Hurricane Irma page to get help.
-You can also navigate to our publications page for more helpful guides to filing your claim.
+You can navigate to our publications page for more helpful guides to filing your claim.